ShaliniRager/PizzaOrders/README.md

 f)The NumPy module also comes with a number of built-in routines for linear algebra calculations.
 These can be found in the sub-module linalg. linalg.det

 The linalg.det tool computes the determinant of an array.
+Find teh determinant